StefanSchroeder/ttfsample/README.md

     ./ttfsample.exe -fontfile <path-to-your-ttf-font> (Windows)
     ./ttfsample -fontfile <path-to-your-ttf-font> (Linux)

+There are a couple of options, primary being, that you can supply the text to be printed as an argument.
+But there is also a sensible default (see image).

 When run with the font Arial Narrow, the result will look like this:

 ![Sample](https://raw.githubusercontent.com/StefanSchroeder/ttfsample/master/sample/sample.png)